ezoapp/Learn-GK-Components/docs/GKComponent-listview.md

 - **apply(data)**：
-  	> Set data to listview when data is only one , data type is JSON Object
+  	> Set data to listview when data is only one , data type is JSON object

           var data = {
             userId: '001',